mosip/mosip-helm/charts/mock-abis/README.md

 externalDatabase.port=3306
 ```

-### Ingress

-%%IF NEEDED%%

-This chart provides support for Ingress resources.
-If an Ingress controller, such as [nginx-ingress](https://kubeapps.com/charts/stable/nginx-ingress) or [traefik](https://kubeapps.com/charts/stable/traefik), that Ingress controller can be used to serve mock-abis.

-To enable Ingress integration, set `ingress.enabled` to `true`.
-The `ingress.hostname` property can be used to set the host name.
-The `ingress.tls` parameter can be used to add the TLS configuration for this host.
-It is also possible to have more than one host, with a separate TLS configuration for each host.
-[Learn more about configuring and using Ingress](https://docs.bitnami.com/kubernetes/apps/mock-abis/configuration/configure-use-ingress/).

 ### TLS secrets

 The chart also facilitates the creation of TLS secrets for use with the Ingress controller, with different options for certificate management.
 [Learn more about TLS secrets](https://docs.bitnami.com/kubernetes/apps/mock-abis/administration/enable-tls/).